10 Hours Porto

 Douro Museum

-Created in 1997, the Douro Museum is housed in the former premises of Real Companhia Velha.
+Created in 1997, the Douro Museum is located in the former premises of the Real Companhia Velha.
 The museum offers a collection closely linked to the local wine culture, such as boats, objects, documents, panels, among others.

-In the space you can also find a shop, a restaurant and a wine bar overlooking the Douro.
-It normally operates from 10 am to 6 pm.
+In the space you can also find a store, a restaurant and a wine bar with views of the Douro.
+It normally operates from 10am to 6pm.

-Despite the immense viewpoints and places with incredible views between the wineries, with magnificent and breathtaking views, this viewpoint stands out for its high altitude in relation to the valley.
-Situated near Covelinhas, between Vila Real and Peso da Régua, it offers views at an altitude of 640 m.
+Despite the immense viewpoints and places with incredible views between the wineries, with magnificent and stunning views, this viewpoint stands out for its high altitude in relation to the valley.
+Located near Covelinhas, between Vila Real and Peso da Régua, it offers views at an altitude of 640 m.

-This church dates from 1737.
-With a small square in front of it and a bandstand, inside there are gilded carvings and a panel by Pedro Alexandrino de Carvalho with a painting of the Last Supper.
+This church dates back to 1737.
+With a small square in front and a bandstand, inside there are gilded ornaments and a panel by Pedro Alexandrino de Carvalho with a painting of the Last Supper.

 For more information, fill in the details below and we will contact you.